sPyOpenSource/jcore/mkbootimg/README.md

 the code is written in a way that it is easily expandable).

 The generated image was tested with fdisk, and with the verify function of gdisk.
-The FAT partition was tested with fsck.vfat and with TianoCore UEFI firmware, and on Raspberry Pi.
+The FAT partition was tested with fsck.vfat and with TianoCore UEFI firmware and on Raspberry Pi.

 Operating Modes
 ---------------